rubenvf/WeRateDogs-Wrangle-and-Analysis/README.md

 ## Data

 - `twitter-archive-enhanced.csv`: This document was delivered directly by Udacity and downloaded manually.
-It contains the following columns: tweet_id ,in_reply_to_status_id, in_reply_to_user_id, timestamp source, text, retweeted_status_id, retweeted_status_user_id, retweeted_status_timestamp, expanded_urls, rating_numerator and rating_denominator.
+It contains the following columns: tweet_id, in_reply_to_status_id, in_reply_to_user_id, timestamp source, text, retweeted_status_id, retweeted_status_user_id, retweeted_status_timestamp, expanded_urls, rating_numerator and rating_denominator.

 - `image_predictions.tsv`: This file is located on a Udacity server and was downloaded through its url.
 It contains information related to a neural network classifier of dog breeds.
 Its columns are: tweet_id, jpg_url, img_num, p1, p1_conf, p1_dog, p2, p2_conf, p2_dog, p3, p3_conf and p3_dog.